 The first example forces the team to change their working flow (A) to a different task (B) asap.
 When going back to the initial task (A) problems arise due to regaining context lost during the pivot.

 The second example completely cancels the initial task (A), as regaining context will mean losing more time.
 The decision to cancel Project A could have been made due to either merging conflicts or significant delays in development.
-Additionally, if an original developer has left the team, the initialisation of the project would result in high costs associated with restarting the project.
+Additionally, if an original developer has left the team, the initialization of the project would result in high costs associated with restarting the project.

-Both examples waste resources, delay the project and create unsatisfied stakeholders.
+Both examples waste resources, delay the project, and create unsatisfied stakeholders.

 We must balance the ability to change direction quickly, limiting context switches or code abandonment.
 Focusing on delivering small, cohesive tasks enhances adaptability and efficiency.